-Many airlines will allow your to bring you cat in a carrier to stay in the cabin with you — however, most will require a small fee.
-It’s important to call the airline in advance to make sure you know all the requirements as well as to guarantee a spot on the plan for your feline friend.
+Many airlines will allow you to bring your cat in a carrier to stay in the cabin with you.
+However, most will require a small fee.
+It’s important to call the airline in advance to make sure you know all the requirements and guarantee a spot on the plan for your feline friend.
 Airlines will generally have a limit as to how many pets can be on board at one time.

 Start Shopping For A Travel Carrier

-When considering a cat carrier for air travel — a soft-sided carrier might be preferred.
-These types of carriers have more “give” when being placed underneath the seat in front of you.
-However, some airlines only allow certain brands of soft-sided carriers — be sure to check beforehand.
+When considering a cat carrier for air travel, a soft-sided carrier might be preferred.
+These carriers have more “give” when placed underneath the seat in front of you.
+However, some airlines only allow certain brands of soft-sided carriers.
+Be sure to check beforehand.

 Once you’ve found the perfect carrier for your trip, it’s time to start “training” your cat.
-It’s recommended to purchase the carrier far in advance of the trip to implement this training well before the trip.
+It’s recommended to purchase the carrier far before the trip to implement this training well before the trip.

 - Have the carrier open and available in your house at all times.
 This will get your cat used to its presence and also create a welcoming tone.